Code of Ethics and Code of Conduct

 - All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual or sexist language and imagery is not appropriate.

 Individuals asked to stop any inappropriate behaviour are expected to comply immediately.
 Anyone violating these rules may be asked to leave the event at the discretion of the SKA Organisation event organiser(s), or the relevant event organizers (without a refund of any registration or admission fee).
-Any participant who wishes to report a violation of this policy is asked to speak confidentially to the programme/activity organiser or to the SKA Organisation Human Resources Manager (firstname.lastname@example.org).
+Any participant who wishes to report a violation of this policy may do so in confidence by sending an email to HR@skatelescope.org.
+Any investigation will be consistent with the principles set out in our Code of Ethics.
+The details of which may be seen here.